Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Agustus 2025 04.25.00 UTC
+- WIB: Selasa, 19 Agustus 2025 05.26.16 UTC
-- WITA: Selasa, 19 Agustus 2025 05.25.00 UTC
+- WITA: Selasa, 19 Agustus 2025 06.26.16 UTC
-- WIT: Selasa, 19 Agustus 2025 06.25.00 UTC
+- WIT: Selasa, 19 Agustus 2025 07.26.16 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational